tbrianjones/ome-docs/DOCUMENTATION.md

 Online Markdown Editor Documentation
 ====================================
-*This is a markdown file on Github.*
+*This is just a markdown file on Github.*

+You can view the original File, User, and Repo, using the links at the top right.

+If you'd like to load a different Markdown File from Github, return home, or append it's URI to `http://www.onlinemarkdowneditor.com/docs/`.

 FAQ